RDFLib/rdflib/docs/rdf4j.md

 RDF4J supports transactions, which allow you to group multiple operations into a single atomic unit.
 To perform operations in a transaction, use the [`transaction`][rdflib.contrib.rdf4j.client.Repository.transaction] method as a context manager.

+!!! warning

+    Transaction instances are not thread-safe.
+Do not share a single Transaction instance across multiple threads.
+Each thread should create its own transaction, or use appropriate synchronization if sharing is required.

 The following example demonstrates how to perform operations in a transaction.
 The transaction will be automatically committed when the block is exited.
 If an error occurs during the transaction, the transaction will be rolled back and the error will be raised.

 ```python